JuhoErvasti/tat/README.md

   - ~~Fix issue with the bottom-most rows not showing~~
 - ~~Fix issue when attempting navigation on an empty layer~~
 - Fix issue "Error browsing database for PostGIS Raster tables" when attempting to open with PostGIS driver
-- Fix weird issue with shapefile not being correctly read and (probably?) stderr output from gdal being printed all over the place
+- ~~Fix weird issue with shapefile not being correctly read and (probably?) stderr output from gdal being printed all over the place~~
+  - The worst of it is fixed by setting an error handler for gdal, which currently does nothing special.
+This is obviously not the best solution, maybe we collect the errors and add a pop-up widget to show a log of them or something like that?
   - Note: mostly a guess but I think some data drivers start indexing at 0 causing the errors, you also get weird behaviour with the gml test file

 Midterm: